 If you configure a dedicated theme repository for a website,

-sites/g/files/[abcde]/themes/site will be a symlink to local storage for that repository.
+sites/g/files/[abcde]/themes/site will be a symlink to local storage

 To configure your aliases to run the correct version of Drush, create a Drush aliases file based on the following example, altering the code to meet your needs: